falcopackages/falco-cli/docs/guides/index.rst

     .. grid-item-card:: WYAGNI
         :link: https://codeanthropology.substack.com/p/yagni-and-waygni?

-        When Are You Gonna Need It?.
+        When Are You Gonna Need It?
 A look at how we reduce scope, what we lose along the way, and what we could gain if we didn't.
 With a short story from the startup trenches.

     .. grid-item-card:: 12 Factor App
         :link: https://12factor.net/